 Italy, with all its pizza and pasta is the land of all the best carbohydrates; but somehow there’s always space for some bread, often dunked in olive oil.
 These breadsticks are a cinch to make and are best served the Italian way, as part of antipasti board.

 If you looking for a recipe to feed the whole family try this Focaccia recipe.
 Focaccia are oven baked and similar in taste and texture to pizza.

-Another staple bread recipe in India (as well as Pakistan and Myanmar) is the Parathas.
-It is an unleavened flat bread that is thinner than a naan but thicker than a roti.
+Another staple bread recipe in India (as well as Pakistan and Myanmar) are Parathas.
+This unleavened flat bread is thinner than a naan but thicker than a roti.

-Try your hand at this simple recipe for gozleme, filled with spinach, lamb and feta.
+Try your hand at making this simple recipe for gözleme, filled with spinach, lamb and feta.

 Is there anything more German than a pretzel?
 Well, maybe lederhosen, but you get the idea.
 Pretzels are the ultimate pick-up-and-go bread when in knotted form, but also make a wonderful, sturdy roll that will keep even the sloppiest of sandwiches together.

-Bread features heavily all over Europe, but this Portuguese Easter bread is special for its slightly sweetened taste and simple serving suggestions, just fresh with butter.
-With Easter coming up soon, why not try your hand at this simple recipe.
+Bread features heavily all over Europe, but this Portuguese Easter bread is special for its slightly sweetened taste and simple serving suggestions – fresh out of the oven with butter.
+With Easter coming up soon, why not try this simple recipe?

 Here in SA, we’re known for throwing a thing or two on the fire and bread is no different.
 Potbrood is exactly what it says in the name, bread in a pot.
-Specifically, bread cooked in a pot over hot coals on the braai such as this sweet potato and pumpkin ale bread cooked in cast iron.
+Specifically, bread cooked in a pot over hot coals on the braai, like this sweet potato and pumpkin ale bread cooked in cast iron.